kolov/sbt-pantarhei/README.md

 | `printNotesForNextTag`   | Prints release notes from the pull requests _after_ the _latest_  tag.
 These notes will be usable for the _next tag_        |

-The output is in markdown, ready to be copy/pasted as github release notes.
+The output of the `print` tasks is in markdown, ready to be copy/pasted as github release notes.
 Example:

 ```
 $ sbt printNotesForLatest